 One of our favorite things to do in Utah County is visit new parks!
 We have visited quite a few, but our boys seem to request the same favorites every time.
-We have complied our Top 5 Utah County parks to make it easier on you when choosing where to visit and play.
+We have complied our favorite Utah County parks to make it easier on you when choosing where to visit and play.
+This post started as our Top 5 and has grown to our Top 10!
 Just click on the link to get full information and many pictures of each location of what we consider the Best Parks in Utah County.

 Discovery Park (“The Wood Park”)

 We have been playing at Discovery Park since we were both in college.
 This park is truly fun for everyone!
 It is BIG!
 There are lots of places to explore and the fun is working your way through the huge wooden castle.
 Some parents don’t like this park because they can’t see their children at all times, so beware of that with your little ones.
 We love to play hide and seek here; we just keep our under 3 children with us.
 There are also lots of swings, music exploration, little beehives, and much more.
 Outside of the wooden park you will find bathrooms, picnic tables, tennis courts, and baseball fields.

 North Park is unique because it has an awesome new playground with shade sails AND a splash pad.
 This park has a smaller playground for your younger children and tons of climbing toys for the older children.
 We have to drag our children out of this park.
 A few steps away is a splash pad that shoots a ton of water.
 It has lots of sprayers that change height and amount of water sprayed.
 There are bathrooms, pavilions, and a grassy field.
 It’s located right behind Costco in Spanish Fork if you want to grab lunch after visiting.
 You can visit the park all year, but the splash pad runs from Memorial Day to Labor Day.